 So, what about an Operating Systems Industry Association?
 Answer: There isn’t one.
 Why?
-Answer: Because Yoda-without-the-ears aka Gates won’t allow it.
-But, you have the Bill & Melinda Gates Foundation, so I guess you’re all satisfied with getting shafted.
+Answer: Because Gates wouldn’t allow it.
+But, you have the Bill & Melinda Gates Foundation…

 In software programming, code is everything, as in EVERY THING.
 In order to write software, it’s mandatory that one would need to have access to certain codes in the operating system.
 Companies the likes of Apple and IBM had absolutely no problem with having access to their codes made available, but not Gates.
 But, who are the hypocrites?
 Answer: The consumers.
 It’s hypocritical [and irrevocably idiotic] to claim that “software sucks, maaaaan!” and refusing to acknowledge that Gates deliberately withheld code from potential competitors that wasn’t even protected by copyright or patent-protected nor was it even deemed proprietary is a fallacy [circular argument].
 Gates didn’t invent anything, except for clever ways to dodge anti-trust actions.